Master of Arts in Sociology

 The MA in Sociology is designed to provide graduates with the following marketable skills:

-• Competency to teach sociology courses at the community college and high school levels.
+• Competence to teach sociology courses at the community college and high school levels.